AaronSadlerUK/UmbracoForms.uCaptcha/README.md

 ### Installation

-UmbracoForms.hCaptcha is available from Our Umbraco, or as a manual download directly from GitHub.
+UmbracoForms.hCaptcha is available from [Our Umbraco](https://our.umbraco.com/packages/website-utilities/umbracoformshcaptcha/), [NuGet](https://www.nuget.org/packages/AaronSadler.HCaptcha/) or as a manual download directly from GitHub.

 #### Our Umbraco repository
 You can find a downloadable package, along with a discussion forum for this package, on the [Our Umbraco](https://our.umbraco.com/packages/website-utilities/umbracoformshcaptcha/) site.